d2l-ai/d2l-en/chapter_linear-networks/softmax-regression.md

 ## Information Theory Basics

-Information theory deals with the problem of encoding, decoding, transmitting and manipulating information (also known as data) in as concise form as possible.
+*Information theory* deals with the problem of encoding, decoding, transmitting, and manipulating information (also known as data) in as concise form as possible.

 ### Entropy

 The central idea in information theory is to quantify the information content in data.
 This quantity places a hard limit on our ability to compress the data.
-In information theory, this quantity is called the [entropy](https://en.wikipedia.org/wiki/Entropy) of a distribution $p$, and it is captured by the following equation:
+In information theory, this quantity is called the *entropy* of a distribution $p$, and it is captured by the following equation:

 $$